xuankimtran/docs-1/pages/katalon-analytics/docs/core-1.x.md

 ---
-title: "Katalon TestOps Core 1.0"
+title: "Katalon TestOps Core 1.x"
 sidebar: katalon_studio_docs_sidebar
+permalink: katalon-analytics/docs/core-1.x.html
-permalink: katalon-analytics/docs/core-1.0.html
+redirect from: katalon-analytics/docs/core-1.0.html
 description:
 ---
 > Release Notes for **Katalon TestOps Advanced** can be found [here](/katalon-analytics/docs/advanced-0.1.x.html).

+## Latest Release - Version 1.1.0

+### New features

+- Introduce a new term — Build —  that is used in Katalon TestOps.
+Learn more about the definition of Build [here](/katalon-analytics/docs/testops-terminology.html).

+- View and manage Builds in Test Planning.
+[Learn more](/katalon-analytics/docs/kt-build.html)

+- The "Task" feature has been removed.

+### Improvements

+- Introduce a new and improved Katalon TestOps User Interface.

+## Version 1.0.0

-## New features
+### New features

 - Monitor Test Runs in a calendar view.
 [Learn more](https://docs.katalon.com/katalon-analytics/docs/create-plan.html#view-test-runs)